-We also agree with the Central and Pacific Flyway Councils' recommendations on the RMP sandhill crane hunt area expansion in southwestern Montana and harvest allocation of 676 birds for the 2014-15 season, as outlined in the RMP sandhill crane management plan's hunt area requirements and harvest allocation formula.
+We also agree with the Central and Pacific Flyway Councils' recommendations on the RMP sandhill crane harvest allocation of 938 cranes for the 2015-16 season, as outlined in the RMP sandhill crane management plan's hunting area requirements and harvest allocation formula.
 The objective for RMP sandhill cranes is to manage for a stable population index of 17,000-21,000 cranes determined by an average of the three most recent, reliable September (fall pre-migration) surveys.
 Additionally, the RMP management plan allows for the regulated harvest of cranes when the 3-year average of the population indices exceeds 15,000 cranes.
-In 2013, 20,360 cranes were counted in the September survey, an increase from the previous year's count of 15,417 cranes.
-The most recent 3-year average for the RMP sandhill crane fall index was 17,757, a slight decrease from the previous 3-year average of 17,992.
+The most recent 3-year average for the RMP sandhill crane fall index is 18,482 birds, a slight increase from the previous 3-year average of 17,757 cranes.